-- Go to File option from ribbon bar and click on Open & Export option.
+- Go to the File option from the ribbon bar and click on the Open & Export option.

-- Now, make a click on the Import/Export option and select Export to a file.
+- Now, click on the Import/Export option and select Export to a file.

 - Choose Outlook Data File.pst as a file format and choose a mailbox you want to export.